Bonne Santé Liposome: Liposomal Glutathione - 250ml

 - Liposomal glutathione for improved bioavailability and absorption

-- Vegan, Non-soy, Non-GMO, Sugar free, Gluten free
+- Vegan, Non-GMO Sunflower, Sugar free, Gluten free

 - Screw top bottle with measuring cup